BHASVIC/flarum-virtual-authors/README.md

 ![](https://flarum-badge-api.davwheat.dev/v1/compat-latest/davwheat/virtual-authors)

 This is a premium extension, which you can subscribe to on Extiverse.
-Monthly plans come with a 14 day free trial so you can see if the extension is a match for you and your forum.
+All plans come with a 14 day free trial so you can see if the extension is a match for you and your forum.
 Cancel within this period with no questions asked.

+If you wish to purchase a lifetime license, please get in touch: [david+extiverse@davwheat.dev](mailto:david+extiverse@davwheat.dev).

 This extension is also compatible with `v17development/flarum-blog`, with some caveats.
 See the "Integrations" section for info.